FreeCAD/website/README.md

 > [!NOTE]
-> This is a temporary development repository : the [official repository](https://github.com/FreeCAD) will be available at a later time
+> This is a temporary development repository : the [official repository](https://github.com/FreeCAD) will be available at a later time.
+More documentation will be added later as well.

 [Contributing](#contributing) • [Development](#development) • [Structure](#structure) • [Guidelines](#guidelines) • [Theme](#theme) • [Resources](#resources) • [License](#license)